joaopedropereiraPP/IR-Project1/README.md

 ## The results

-The first results refer to the values ​​that took the indexing process In this case, the file amazon_reviews_us_Digital_Music_Purchase_v1_00.tsv.gz return
+The first results refer to the values that took the indexing process In this case, the file amazon_reviews_us_Digital_Music_Purchase_v1_00.tsv.gz return
     Total indexing time (s): 184.74614882469177
     Total index size on disk (bytes): 299375435